 Greenville, SC 29613

-Get your student visa by completing our checklist.
+Obtain your I-20 and student visa by completing our checklist.

-Learn about the technology resources available at Furman and get your computer ready for our campus by completing our technology orientation.
-You will receive your account information in May.
+Learn about the technology resources available at Furman and get your computer ready for our campus by reviewing our technology orientation.
+You will receive your network credentials in mid-May.

 Chinese Placement Exam